Winter Travel Tips and Information

-Nighttime driving is more difficult because visibility is reduced.
+Driving at night is more difficult because visibility is reduced.
 However, low visibility conditions often occur during the day, caused by heavy snowfall, downpours, thick fog and blowing dust or smoke.
 Follow these safety tips for driving in low visibility conditions:

 - Slow down.
 Disengage your cruise control.
 Most accidents occur because the driver is going too fast for the weather conditions.

 - Use your low beams.
 High beams will disperse in thick fog or snow, making visibility worse for you and other drivers.